carpentries-incubator/workflows-nextflow/_episodes/10-Modules.md

 questions:
 - "How do I modularise my pipeline?"
 - "How can I reuse a workflow as part of another larger workflow?"
+- "How do I use parameters in a module?"
 objectives:
 - "Create Nextflow modules."
 - "Create a sub-workflows."
+- "Understand how to use parameters in a module."
 keypoints:
-- "A module file is a Nextflow script containing one or more process definitions that can be imported from another Nextflow script."
+- "A module file is a Nextflow script containing one or more `process` definitions that can be imported from another Nextflow script."
 - "To import a module into a workflow use the `include` keyword."
+- "A module script can define one or more parameters using the same syntax of a Nextflow workflow script."
+- "The module inherits the parameters define before the include statement, therefore any further parameter set later is ignored.
 ---

 ## Modules